cfreshman/stream/README.md

 if you have a domain, add 'A' record for stream.<domain> with IP

 ```
-... idk I'll finish this later
+... idk I'll finish this later. you'll at least need to install Node.js v20
 ```

 # gallery